JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 1. [Set up your environment for KMM development](setup.md) by installing the necessary tools on a suitable operating system.

-    > To work with shared code or Android-specific code, use any computer with an operating system supported by [Android Studio](https://developer.android.com/studio).
+    > You will need a Mac with macOS to complete certain steps in this tutorial, which include writing iOS-specific code and running an iOS application.
-    > To write iOS-specific code and run an iOS application on a simulated or real device, use a Mac with a macOS.
-These steps cannot be performed on other operating systems, such as Microsoft Windows.
+    > These steps cannot be performed on other operating systems, such as Microsoft Windows.
 This is due to an Apple requirement.
     >
     {type="note"}